tommyling90/RL-Matrix-Bandit/README.md

 ### 💡General Idea
 In this framework, the generation of results, statistics, and figures is separated and modularized.
-The user can run `runResults.py` to first generate results, then run `runStats.py` to generate the stats, and then run `runFigures.py` to generate figures.
+The program runs `runResults.py` to first generate results, then `runStats.py` to generate the stats, and then `runFigures.py` to generate figures.
-Notice that when executing `runResults.py`, the user can interrupt the experiment at any moment, and the results to date would be saved in `pkl` files.
+Notice that when executing the program, the user can interrupt the experiment at any moment, and the results to date would be saved in `pkl` files.
 When he resumes, the experiments will pick up where he left off.
 This is called *checkpointing*.

 The `pkl` files are saved to the directory `project_root/{folder}/pkl`.